-Pursuant to the Annual Incentive Plan, Messrs.
-Caliel, Guba, Robertson, Nix and Menninga are eligible to receive targeted payout of 100 percent, 75 percent, 100 percent, 100 percent and 100 percent, respectively, of the amount of their annual base salary in cash in fiscal year 2008 with 200% of target being the maximum payout.
-Final awards are subject to discretionary adjustment downward or upward based upon individual performance considerations in amounts not to exceed 25 percent of the award.
-The performance review is based upon the attainment of individual goals and objectives established for the plan year which are discussed with the individual.
+Final awards were subject to discretionary adjustment downward or upward based upon individual performance considerations in amounts not to exceed 25 percent of the award.
+The performance review is based upon the attainment of individual goals and objectives established at the commencement of the fiscal year..
 The CEO established individual goals for the other NEOs subject to review and ratification by the Committee.
 The Committee has the sole discretion to increase or decrease the annual incentive award made to the CEO.